On discrete integrable equations with convex variational principles

-A short look to Figure~\ref{fig:vertex_degree2} shows, that the pair of strips is intersecting twice.
-Thus, any quad-graph $\cG$ containing an inner vertex of degree 2 possesses no rhombic embedding.
-But also some rhombic-embeddable cannot carry $(\textnormal{Q}3)$- or $(\textnormal{Q}4)$-systems fulfilling the convexity condition of Theorem~\ref{th:main}:
+The propositions above show that there is a large class of rhombic-embeddable quad-graphs for which convex integrable labelings exist.
+However, this is not true for all rhombic-embeddable quad-graphs.

-\begin{proposition} There exist infinitely many rhombic-embeddable quad-graphs, such that every induced labeling does not satisfy the convexity condition for $(\textnormal{Q}3)$ and $(\textnormal{Q}4)$ given in Theorem~\ref{th:main}. \end{proposition} \begin{proof} It is easy to see that the graph shown in Figure~\ref{fig:rhombic-non-convex} possesses a rhombic embedding according to Proposition~\ref{prop:rhombic}.
-Let us show that every induced labeling does not satisfy our convexity condition.
+\begin{proposition} There exist infinitely many rhombic-embeddable quad-graphs $\cG$ such that every induced labeling on $\cG_W$ is not convex. \end{proposition} \begin{proof} It is easy to see that the graph shown in Figure~\ref{fig:rhombic-nonconvex} possesses a rhombic embedding according to Proposition~\ref{prop:rhombic} and that it can be easily extended to arbitrary large rhombic-embeddable quad-graphs.
+Let us show that every induced labeling on $E(\cG_W)$ is not convex.